umbrellio/table_sync/docs/publishing/manual.md

       headers: { type: "admin" }, # optional
     ).publish_now

-    # make a puse between batches
+    # make a pause between batches
     sleep 1

     # for when you are sending from terminal